-Now, I'm no arithmetic slouch (chemistry majors get a healthy dose), but no matter a player's mathematical skills, they'll appreciate the simpler numbers in Magic.
+Now, I'm no arithmetic slouch, but no matter a player's mathematical skills, they'll appreciate the simpler numbers in Magic.
 In standard games, players begin with 20 life, and most creatures have power and toughness scores in single digits.
 Easy enough.
-In Yu-Gi-Oh, players begin with 8000 life points, and most monster have battle stats in the thousands.
+In Yu-Gi-Oh, players begin with 8000 life points, and most monsters have battle stats in the thousands.
 When dueling, you'll be pulling out your phone for more than a few calculations; you can probably mentally calculate most Magic values.

 Now, video game and online versions of YGO will handle the statistics for you, but it's still a nice advantage MTG enjoys over its competitor.
 In addition, the trait keywords of Magic (trample, haste, protection, etc.) allow Wizards of the Coast to give their warriors well-established effects without having to explain the specifics on every single card.
 Want your creature to be able to avoid summoning sickness and swing the turn it arrives?
 Rather than type it all out, cards can just slap the "haste" key term in and they're good to go!

 Face-down cards, often traps, are a unique mechanic Yu-Gi-Oh introduced.
 Traps must be set on the field face-down and can't be activated until the next turn, but their instant speed allows you to disrupt your opponent even on their turn.
 Quick-play spells do the same; but that's the thing—you never know if a face-down is actually a trap waiting to be sprung or a simple bluff spell that can actually only trigger on its controller's turn.
 "Hand traps" (monsters that activate from hand, usually to foil opposing plays) are also big in the meta.